A unified energy optimality criterion predicts human navigation paths and speeds

-Here, we perform human subject experiments, quantifying the metabolic cost of humans walking in circles and showing that walking with turning costs more than walking in a straight line.
-We then use this empirically-derived metabolic cost model to make a number of behavioral predictions about humans walking.
-Specifically, we predict that humans would walk slower when walking with greater curvature, in smaller circles, which we compare with further behavioral experiments and some prior data \cite{Vieill01,Hich07,Pham07,Are08}.
-We also show that these models extrapolate to turning in place, where the speed of turning is roughly predicted by minimizing the cost of turning.
-Finally, we show that energy optimality explains other qualitative features of human walking including not taking sharp turns and approximate paths adopted while walking with turning \cite{Are08,Dias2013}.
+We perform the first human subject experiments to quantify the metabolic cost of humans walking with turning, measuring how the metabolic cost increases with walking speed and the turning rate.
+We generalize this empirically-derived metabolic cost landscape to walking along arbitrary paths and then use an optimization-based framework to make a number of behavioral predictions about humans walking in tasks of different complexity.
+We compared our predictions to five different experiments, each containing a qualitatively different walking or turning task.
+These five experiments consist of two new behavioral experiments we performed here and data from three prior studies.
+Specifically, we predict that humans would walk slower when turning in smaller circles, which we compare with our own behavioral experiments, correctly predicting the lowered walking speeds.
+We show that the speed at which humans turn in place is approximately predicted by minimizing the cost of turning, again comparing with our own experiments.
+Finally, minimizing the same metabolic model, we predict more complex walking behavior involving navigation observed in three previous studies: walking freely from point to point \cite{mombaur2010human}, walking through doors and avoiding obstacles \cite{Pham07,Are08}, and walking and turning along an angled corridor \cite{dias2014pedestrian}.
+We show that energy optimality explains many qualitative and quantitative features of human walking including not taking sharp turns, path shapes adopted while walking with turning, and speed reductions during turns, as observed in these prior experimental studies \cite{Pham07,Are08,mombaur2010human,dias2014pedestrian}, but heretofore not predicted by a single theoretical model.
+Both our metabolic models and behavioral predictions focus on walking in healthy adults and we outline the benefits of generalizing our approach to other populations and other locomotor tasks.